Sears moving from Moncks Corner to make way for new retailer; Frothy Beard adding 2nd site

 One of the few remaining Sears-branded stores in South Carolina is changing locations to make way for a new retailer.

-Sears Hometown Store at 1013 Old U.S. Highway 52 in Moncks Corner is expected to close in about three or so weeks and move to a new location in the Food Lion-anchored shopping center at 1316 Red Bank Road in Goose Creek.
-CVS Pharmacy once operated in the 8,450-square-foot space.
+Sears Hometown Store at 1013 Old U.S. Highway 52 in Moncks Corner is expected to close in about three or so weeks.
+It will move to an 8,450-square-foot former CVS space in a Food Lion-anchored shopping center at 1316 Red Bank Road in Goose Creek.

-Opening dates have not been announced for either Sears Hometown Store or Harbor Freight Tools.
+Opening dates have not been announced for either Sears Hometown or Harbor Freight Tools.

-The small-format Sears has four other locations in South Carolina in Georgetown, Walterboro, Lake City and Greenwood.
-The tool retailer has another Charleston area store on Dorchester Road in North Charleston and and several other locations across the state.
+The small-format Sears has four other locations in South Carolina — in Georgetown, Walterboro, Lake City and Greenwood.
+The tool retailer has another Charleston-area store on Dorchester Road in North Charleston and several other locations across the state.

 Dollars and cents